 Graduate check-in is from 1 p.m. - 2:30 p.m. in the Center for the Arts.
 At that time, you will receive your kente cloth and certificate of achievement.

 As a graduating student participating in the ALANA Celebration, we encourage you to apply to speak at the celebration.
-One graduating student (graduate or undergradute) will be chosen by a committee.
+One graduating student (graduate or undergraduate) will be chosen by a committee.

 Advice for speech writers:

 If you have photos of your memories at UB and you would like us to include them in our presentation during the celebration, submit photos (5 max, limit to 1 selfie).
-A link through which you may submit your photos will be posted here by noon on February 1.
-The deadline to submit photos will be May 4.
+The deadline to submit photos will be May 5.

 Admission tickets are not required for guests of the ceremony.
 Guest seating begins at 2:30 p.m. and is general admission (first-come, first-served).